 1. Peer review policy

 Discovery Medicine adopts a double-blind peer review.
-Reviewers should judge the manuscript objectively and respect the intellectual independence of authors.
+Reviewers should respect the intellectual independence of authors, judge the manuscript objectively and explain and support their judgments in a clear way.
 In no case is personal criticism appropriate.
-Reviewers should explain and support their judgments in a clear way so that Editors and authors may understand the basis of their comments.

 We ask reviewers the following types of questions to provide an assessment of the various aspects of a manuscript: